MOTORCYCLE ACCIDENTS OVERVIEW

-Home » Motorcycle Accidents » Why Hire a Motorcycle Accident Attorney?
+This page refers to Why Hire a Motorcycle Accident Attorney? in North Carolina.

-In other words, motorcycle accident injuries are more common and more severe, and riders have a lot more to lose.
-Here are some things to consider when you’re deciding whether to hire an attorney and then choosing the attorney to represent you.
+Since motorcycle accidents result in more injuries and are more likely to be severe, riders often have a lot more to lose.
+Here are some things to consider when you’re deciding whether to hire an attorney to represent you.

 Motorcycle Crashes Are Different From Other Motor Vehicle Accidents

 The dynamics of motorcycle accidents are very different than crashes between two cars.
-There are more things to consider, and with the increase in serious injury likelihood for bikers, the monetary compensation you’re seeking could be higher.
+There are specific things to consider, and with the increase in serious injury likelihood for bikers, the monetary compensation you’re seeking could be higher.
 That usually makes a fight with the at-fault driver’s insurance company more likely as well.
-You may need an attorney with real experience representing motorcyclists who knows how to address the differences.

 Handling Dynamics

 Passenger cars and trucks handle very differently than motorcycles, for one.
 Two-wheeled vehicles simply have different handling characteristics that you, as a rider, understand.
 Would you trust a non-rider to understand those differences?
-What a witness thinks is a failure to brake properly by a rider may very well be the best a rider can do without going over the handlebars or laying the bike down.
+What a witness thinks is a rider’s failure to brake properly may be the best a rider can do without going over the handlebars or laying the bike down.

-You want an attorney to know how a bike turns and stops, because you certainly cannot depend on a jury or an insurance adjuster to do so.
+You want an attorney to know how a bike turns and stops because the insurance company is protecting their interests, not yours.

 Societal Prejudice

 Many people think of motorcyclists as “rebels,” and their impression of riders is of lawless renegades, thanks mostly to television and films.
-But riding a motorcycle is perfectly legal.
-Riders are not the untamed, risk-seeking wild men and women they’re often portrayed as, but that doesn’t mean the misconception may not interfere with your case.
+Riding a motorcycle is perfectly legal, but that doesn’t mean that misconceptions may not interfere with your case.

-An experienced North Carolina motorcycle accident attorney knows how to fight this prejudice – and where it’s likely to appear.
-This can be key to seeking fair compensation.
+An experienced North Carolina motorcycle accident attorney knows where this prejudice is likely to appear and this can be key to seeking fair compensation.

 Subconscious Misclassification of Bikers

 Drivers often say they did not see bikers, just as they often fail to see children, pedestrians, and cyclists.
 That’s dangerous and unfortunate.
 There’s something else at work, though: conditioning.
-Part of the reason people don’t see bikers as readily is they are conditioned to look for two headlights and a grill.
+Part of the reason people may not see bikers as readily is many people are conditioned to look for two headlights and a grill.
 When they don’t see that, they can register bikers as pedestrians or bicyclists, so their brains don’t process speed and timing correctly.

 Size, Distance, and Speed

-Another common “excuse” drivers give when they collide with motorcycle riders was that the rider was speeding or “came out of nowhere” or similar expressions of surprise.
+Another common “excuse” drivers give when they collide with motorcycle riders is that the rider was speeding or “came out of nowhere,” or similar expressions of surprise.
 The truth is people have a harder time judging the distance and speed of motorcycles because of their size and how they sound.
 It’s easy for a rider to appear to be moving faster than they really are.

-Speed may be the number one way insurance companies and drivers blame riders for motorcycle accidents.
+Speed is a common way insurance companies try to blame riders for motorcycle accidents.

 Knowing this, a motorcycle accident injury lawyer can fight to try to put this excuse to rest.
-This is even more critical in states such as North Carolina due to the rule of contributory negligence.
+This is even more critical in North Carolina due to the rule of contributory negligence.
+TipIn North Carolina, if you are deemed to be even 1% at-fault for an accident, you can be denied compensation for your injuries.

 Our experienced motorcycle accident attorneys have certainly handled this kind of wreck before.
 We know what the defense is likely to claim, and we know what to look for to try and prove them wrong: